Home - A Dwelling or A Mindset?

 Here is a blurb from a writing prompt answering the question: Where is my home?

-No one can enter my head literally, but they can enter in the side doors, if I allow it.
-Over the years I have slowly and even deliberately let others participate in what goes on in my head.
-Opening up, sharing, collaborating, accepting, rather than keeping all my thoughts, ideas, and feelings closed off without allowing others to experience them.
+No one can enter my head literally, but they can enter through the side doors, if I allow it.
+Over the years, I have gradually and even deliberately allowed others to participate in what goes on in my mind.
+Opening up, sharing, collaborating, and accepting, rather than keeping all my thoughts, ideas, and feelings closed off without allowing others to experience them.
 I do this through my art and writing.

 Home: House of Four Rooms

-There is an Native American proverb stating that everyone is a house of four rooms: a physical, a mental, an emotional, and a spiritual room.
-Most of us tend to live in one room most of the time but, unless we go into each room everyday, even if only to keep it aired, we are not a complete person. - A House of Four Rooms by Rumer Godden
+There is a Native American proverb stating that everyone is a house of four rooms: a physical, a mental, an emotional, and a spiritual room.
+Most of us tend to live in one room most of the time, but unless we go into each room every day, even if only to keep it aired, we are not a complete person. - A House of Four Rooms by Rumer Godden

 Home, in its purest form, is within us.

 Keeping in mind that tending to each of the four rooms equally is not realistic.
 Different days bring up varied energies.
-Which is why simplifying your self care routine will help to capture some of those energies.
-In other words, focusing on whatever needs more attention presently.
+Which’s why simplifying your self-care routine can help capture some of that energy.
+In other words, focus on what needs more attention at present.

 Image: Nomad in Nature

 “Nomad in Nature”, 24" x 18" mixed media monotype.
-I selected this piece because we are all nomads wandering around our environments searching for, experiencing, discovering our true selves.
-Our homes are no particular place or dwelling.
-We are nomads and our home is within us.
+I selected this piece because we are all nomads wandering around our environments searching for, experiencing, and discovering our true selves.
+Our homes are not a particular place or dwelling.
+We are nomads, and our home is within us.